 It is direct action, such as that taken by the SPTGA, that is making a difference in protecting our environment.
 The SPTGA is always looking for volunteers-those interested can show up at the reef ball construction site (located on the north end of Front Street) on Tuesdays and Thursdays at 3 p.m.

-If you have a topic you would like featured in Reef Brief, please call 2833, write greenreef@btl.net.
+If you have a topic you would like featured in Reef Brief, or would like to help us out, please call 2833, write greenreef@btl.net.